SAP-samples/teched2023-DA261/exercises/ex2/README.md

 **Estimated Time:** 50 min

-**Exercise Description:**  Now that we have sample sales quantities that have been uploaded to the sales model, we are going to create a data action to calculate sales revenue and an allocation to distribute retail returns to the product level based on our expected sales revenue.
+**Exercise Description:**  Now that we have sample sales quantities that have been seeded into the 2024 Sales Plan, we are going to create a data action to calculate sales revenue and an allocation to distribute retail returns to the product level based on our expected sales revenue.
 In the last step of the exercise, we will transfer our sales plan to our financial plan.